microsoftgraph/microsoft-graph-docs-contrib/concepts/msgraph-customer-get-direct-deep-link-to-assignment-for-tool.md

 The [assignment webUrl property](/graph/api/resources/educationassignment#properties) returns the authenticated deep link to selected assignments.
 If the user is within Teams, the assignments will open directly with this deep link URL.

-The following example describes how to get the deep link URL for the given assignment.
+The following example describes how to get the deep link URL for a given assignment.

 #### Request